ABA & AS Faculty & Staff

 Veronica is a board-certified behavior analyst.
 Their research interests vary widely, including organizational behavior management (especially in under-resourced environments), distance-delivered teaching and training modalities, gamification, social justice, accessibility, and equity, diversity, and inclusion.
 Their hobbies include video games, copyright law, and hiking with their favorite sidekick, Ursa.
 Veronica is a founding member of the Alaska Association for Behavior Analysis and the Open Educational Resources (OER) Special Interest Group (SIG).

 Stephanie earned her B.S. in Liberal Studies with a teaching certification from Bridgewater College.
 She obtained an M.Ed. in Special Education and a Post Graduate Certificate in Educational Leadership from JMU.
-She also holds an EdS Degree in Special Education and is currently a doctoral candidate at National University.
+She also holds an EdS Degree in Special Education and a EdD from National University.
 Stephanie has over 20 years of educational experience.
-Her experience includes teaching both regular education and special education in the Shenandoah Valley, working as a Division I learning specialist, educational consultant, assistant principal, and is currently the Director of the Academic Resource Center and Accessibility Services at Mary Baldwin University.
+Her experience includes teaching both regular education and special education in the Shenandoah Valley, working as a Division I learning specialist, educational consultant, assistant principal, Director of Accessibility Services and is currently the Principal and Director of Education at the Commonwealth Center for Children & Adolescents, an acute inpatient psychiatric hospital.

 Megan Sullivan Kirby, PhD, BCBA

 Megan S. Kirby (she/her/hers) holds a doctorate in Behavioral & Community Sciences from the University of South Florida and master’s in special education from the University of Virginia.
-Dr. Kirby’s research focuses on scaling effective oral language interventions using culturally responsive practices to reduce educational disparities among marginalized and under resourced communities (e.g., children displaced due to war, climate change, etc.).
-In addition to teaching at MBU, she is the Dissemination and Implementation Specialist for Language Dynamics Group and a single-case experimental design methodologist at the University of South Florida.
-She values multiple interdisciplinary research-practice partnerships and sustains meaningful relationships with researchers and professionals from other disciplines.
-She has published work in a variety of peer-reviewed journals, to include Behavior Analysis in Practice, Behavior and Social Issues, Perspectives on Behavior Science, and Reading & Writing Quarterly.
+Dr. Kirby’s research focuses on assessing comprehension and scaling effective oral language interventions using culturally responsive practices and using single-case experimental design methodology to disseminate impacts of such programs to reduce educational and social disparities among marginalized and under resourced communities (e.g., children displaced due to war, climate change, etc.).
+She is the Director of Dissemination and Implementation Programs for Language Dynamics Group and an implementation scientist working with the Glazer Children’s Museum in Tampa, FL.
+She has published work in a variety of peer-reviewed journals and textbooks, to include the APA Handbook of Research Methods in Psychology, Behavior Analysis in Practice, Behavior and Social Issues, Perspectives on Behavior Science, Reading & Writing Quarterly, and Journal of School Psychology.

 Dylan Markham, MA, BCBA, LBA